Uxeron/x8086-Disasm/README.md

 An excel document that I made with every machine code is also provided in this repository

 ## Compilation
 Both codes.asm and disasm.asm are required
 Compiler used is TASM

-Commands:
 ```batch
 tasm disasm.asm
 tlink disasm.obj